hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 ##Quality Control of FASTQ files

-Assessing the quality of your data and performing any necessary quality control measures, such as trimming, is a critical first step in the analysis of your RNA-Seq data.
+A critical first step in the analysis of your NGS data is assessing the quality of your data and performing any necessary quality control measures, such as trimming.

 ![Workflow](../img/rnaseq_workflow_FASTQC.png)